KAmeliyah/KAmeliyah.github.io/_portfolio/project1.md

 <img src = "assets/img/portfolio/level-text.png" alt = "Series of numbers in a text file">

 To parse the text file into a playable level, I've written a function that reads the text file and loads the block data into a vector.
-Once all the data is loaded, the level can be initialised with the blocks, ready to be played.
+The code I based this on can be found <a href = "https://stackoverflow.com/questions/46719183/c-using-ifstream-to-read-file"> here.</a> Once all the data is loaded, the level can be initialised with the blocks, ready to be played.
 Multiple levels can be loaded in, to be played sequentially.

 <img src = "assets/img/portfolio/load-level-code.png" alt = "C++ code function">